Putting Your Child’s Best Interests First

 - First Hearing (FHDRA): The court reviews the case, identifies key issues, and may direct additional reports or assessments.

-- Further Hearings (if necessary): Additional hearings may occur to resolve disputes or gather evidence.
+- Further Hearings (DRA) if necessary: Additional hearings may occur to resolve disputes or gather evidence.

 - Final Hearing: The judge makes a decision based on the child’s best interests and issues a legally binding order.